 Shakespeare in the Park

 Free Shakespeare in the Park is an annual event that is held at the Delacorte Theater in Central Park.
-It is produced by The Public Theater, and attendance is free, provided that guests wait in line for tickets on the day of the performance.
+It is produced by The Public Theater, and attendance is free.

 Shakespeare in the Park includes two productions over the course of the summer, and one of New York City's most beloved summer traditions.